walter/emakit/README.md

 Obviously emacs.
 This is aimed at Emacs Plus, but should work with most vanilla emacs variants without much modification.
 Assumes `~/.emacs.d` directory.

 Since it relies on LSP, you'll need to install an lsp server for any languages you want to support.
 This will be touched on in Install below.
+Remember where you installed elixir lsp server for later.

 ## Install